Ali Mehrizi-Sani, PhD

 At almost any given time, I have several funded PhD positions in my lab.
-If you would like to join my lab, after applying to VT, please fill out the form at https://forms.gle/S4zNE5mhJyvLK6sj8.
+If you would like to join my lab (and are a self-motivated, initiative-taker, coding-lover student), after applying to VT, please fill out the form at https://forms.gle/S4zNE5mhJyvLK6sj8.

 See the ECE admission requirements at https://ece.vt.edu/grad/manual/page3.html.